 No point of impact is mentioned, no accident, but the odometer is logged in at 15,968.
 I turned the car in at 15,216 miles.

 Gorman thinks this is a scam.
-I asked Enterprise if it could review his case.
+My advocacy team and I asked Enterprise if it could review his case.

 A representative called him back and here’s how the conversation went, according to Gorman.